Spreading and Structural Balance on Signed Networks: Introduction

 However, the dynamical properties when the underlying signed networks are not structurally balanced are relatively unknown.
 In addition, when considering structural properties, a majority of works focus on unweighted signed networks.
 For this reason, in this paper, we consider dynamics on signed networks where edges can be weighted, and investigate the whole range of situations when the signed network may be balanced, antibalanced, and strictly unbalanced.
 Our first contribution is to characterize each type of signed networks in terms of the spectral properties of the signed weighted adjacency matrix, and in particular, we show that the spectral radius of the matrix with signs is smaller than that without if and only if the signed network is strictly unbalanced.
 Then, we exploit this result to understand both linear and nonlinear dynamics on networks, through a linear dynamics model where the coupling matrix is the weighted adjacency matrix (``linear adjacency dynamics" hereafter) and the extended linear threshold model \cite{Tian_info_2021}, appropriately generalized to signed networks in this paper.
 The two examples are important models in various contexts, e.g., in information propagation.
 Our second contribution is to show consistent patterns of these two separate dynamics on signed networks depending on their type of balance.
 We also propose two measures to further characterize strictly unbalanced networks, motivated by perturbation theory.
 Finally, the results are numerically verified in both synthetic and real networks.

 This paper is organized as follows.
-In Sec.~\ref{sec:preliminary}, we review the important concepts in signed networks, including the signed Laplacians, structural balance, and two basic rules in defining dynamics on signed networks.
+In section \ref{sec:preliminary}, we review the important concepts in signed networks, including the signed Laplacians, structural balance, and two basic rules in defining dynamics on signed networks.
 Specifically, we explain in detail how to extend random walks to signed networks.
-The main results are covered in Section \ref{sec:main_results}.
-Specifically, in Sec.~\ref{sec:structprop}, we first discuss the classification of signed networks in Sec.~\ref{sec:struct-classif}, and then characterize the spectral properties in each type in Sec.~\ref{sec:struct-spectrum}.
-Based on the understanding of the structure, in Sec.~\ref{sec:dynamicprop}, we further characterize the dynamical properties in terms of both the linear adjacency dynamics in Sec.~\ref{sec:linear_adj_dynamics} and the extended linear threshold model in Sec.~\ref{sec:elt}.
-With the help of the classification, these two different classes of models exhibit similar performances.
-As a slightly modified example of the linear adjacency dynamics, we also characterize both the short-term and long-term behavior of signed random walks in Sec.~\ref{sec:random_walk}.
-Finally, we verify the results on both synthetic networks that are balanced, antibalanced and strictly unbalanced, obtained from signed stochastic block models, and a real example of signed networks that are strictly unbalanced in Sec.~\ref{sec:numerical_exp}.
-In Sec.~\ref{sec:conclusions}, we conclude with potential future directions.
+The main results are covered in section \ref{sec:main_results}.
+Specifically, in subsection \ref{sec:structprop}, we first discuss the classification of signed networks in subsection \ref{sec:struct-classif}, and then characterize the spectral properties in each type in subsection \ref{sec:struct-spectrum}.
+Based on the understanding of the structure, in subsection \ref{sec:dynamicprop}, we further characterize the dynamical properties in terms of both the linear adjacency dynamics in subsection \ref{sec:linear_adj_dynamics} and the extended linear threshold model in subsection \ref{sec:elt}.
+With the help of the classification, these two different classes of models can exhibit similar performances.
+As a slightly modified example of the linear adjacency dynamics, we also characterize both the short-term and long-term behavior of signed random walks in subsection \ref{sec:random_walk}.
+Finally, we verify the results on both synthetic networks that are balanced, antibalanced and strictly unbalanced, obtained from signed stochastic block models, and a real example of signed networks that are strictly unbalanced in section \ref{sec:numerical_exp}.
+In section \ref{sec:conclusions}, we conclude with potential future directions.